This simple tutorial shows how to add a ceiling light without the expense or hassle of altering existing wiring inside your walls and ceilings.

 Step 1: Choose a Ceiling Light Fixture:

-I picked a chandelier (of course!) but any light fixture designed to hang should work (i.e. a modified pendant or drum shade style fixture should work).
+I picked a chandelier (of course!) but any ceiling light fixture designed to hang should work.
+I’ve completed this project for friends using pendant lights and drum shade style fixtures).
+This method will not work with ceiling lights labeled “flush mount.”

 Step 2.
 Convert wiring connection

-Since you’ll need a long cord to reach from ceiling to outlet, you’ll actually need to splice the wires of the light fixture to the male end of a heavy-duty extension cord.
+Since you’ll need a long cord to reach from the ceiling to an outlet (usually near the floor) you’ll actually need to splice the wires of the light fixture to the male end of a heavy-duty extension cord.
 An electrician can help you with this project, or you can consult an expert guide (which I am not!) on how to splice electrical wires and cords.
+(Alternately, you can also learn from a YouTube tutorial, like this one)

-As you can see in the photo above, heat shrink tubes make it easy to splice wiring for a smooth, safe, single cord.
+As you can see in the photo above and in the video linked, heat shrink tubes make it easy to splice ceiling light wiring for a smooth and safe cord.

 Step 4.
 Hide or Disguise the Cord

-Once you have your light rewired and ceiling hook installed, installation can be as simple as just hanging the light fixture, however, I prefer to put some thought into how to mask or cover the cord.
+Once you have your ceiling light rewired and a ceiling hook installed, installation is simple!
+You can hang the fixture on the hook or take an extra step: I prefer to put some thought into how to mask or cover the cord.
 With your light hanging from the ceiling, the cord will be very visible.
 For this project, I chose a Velcro-On Chandelier Cord Cover to make my extension cord a bit less of an eyesore.

-Option #2 for hiding the cord: use one of the amazing extension cords disguised as manila rope available from Haddock Industrial.
+Option #2 for hiding the cord: use one of the trendy modern extension cords disguised as manila rope.

 Conceal Remaining Cord

-🎨💡🔌 You may wish to paint your extension cord to help it blend in.
-To easily paint a cord, just place a plastic sandwich bag over your hand, place an old sock over the plastic bag, and then place a few tablespoons of paint in your gloved palm.
+🎨💡🔌 Consider painting your ceiling light’s extension cord to help it blend in.
+To easily paint a cord: just place a plastic sandwich bag over your hand, place an old sock over the plastic bag, and then place a few tablespoons of paint in your gloved palm.
 You can paint an extension cord in moments by pulling the cord through your paint-filled mitt.

 Step 5.
 Adding & Setting up a Wireless Switch